eemeli/yaml-docs/source/includes/_cst_parser.md

 ## CST Nodes

-> This section uses Flow-ish notation, so `+` as a prefix indicates a read-only getter property.
+> Node type definitions use Flow-ish notation, so `+` as a prefix indicates a read-only getter property.

 ```js
 class Range {